Yulia Tymoshenko: Economy and finance

+Energy security

 Tymoshenko believes Ukraine can gain energy security and independence, and she wants to speed up exploration and extraction of oil and natural gas from the Black Sea shelf.
 Considering nuclear power provides almost 50% of the electricity supply in Ukraine, Tymoshenko's government agreed to cooperate with the company Westin to establish factory production of nuclear fuel in Ukraine, independent of Russia.
 She also suggested a 10-year tax break for enterprises that would develop alternative energy sources in Ukraine.

+Law and constitution

 Tymoshenko is for the cancellation of Verkhovna Rada deputies' immunity from prosecution.
 For Ukraine, Tymoshenko prefers the proportional representation voting system with open lists.
 Tymoshenko wants to reform the forming of state executive bodies, and favours giving parliamentary opposition "real instruments of influence on the authorities".
 She also wants Ukrainian court system reforms and wants devolution of executive power to local authorities.
 Together with representatives of regional governments, Tymoshenko expanded a Law that aimed to empower local authorities.
 In the summer of 2009, she claimed she tried to bring together different political parties in order to amend the constitution and switch to a parliamentary form of government.
 In February 2011, Tymoshenko stated "Viktor Yanukovych's naked attempt to hijack the election that precipitated the Orange Revolution should have resulted in him being banned from running in future elections."

 In November 2009, Tymoshenko called Ukraine "an absolutely ungovernable country" due to the changes to the Constitution of Ukraine as a part of a political compromise between the acting authorities (former-President Kuchma) and opposition during the Orange Revolution.
 Tymoshenko has characterised those reforms as "incomplete", and the Yulia Tymoshenko Bloc voted against them in December 2004.
 In January 2010, Tymoshenko called for urgent amendments to the Constitution via the majority of the Verkhovna Rada after a survey or plebiscite is conducted.
 In April 2011, she still believed the constitution "didn't work".

-On 21 May 2016, Tymoshenko expressed hope that the EU will provide Ukraine a visa-free regime.
-Tymoshenko stressed that the Ukrainian state is there to protect the world all over Europe, continuing to fight the Russian aggression.